 The game, then, is coming up with a system that will let your specific brain remember where everything is and adapt to new box types as they roll in.
 There’s a frenzy to completing orders, and a dark undercurrent to the idea of two warehouse workers being scored as they fulfill this many orders and strive this hard for efficiency.
 (The latter is made particularly clear in the game’s sudden ending.)
 In the abstract, though, Wilmot’s Warehouse makes a soothing game out of our unending desire to create order from chaos.

-Available for: PS4 & PS5, Switch, Xbox, PC
+Available for: PS4 & PS5, Switch, Xbox, PC | Length: 5 hours

 Escape Academy is, in essence, a series of digital escape rooms.
 You work with a partner, comb for clues, decipher codes and solve puzzles to get out of locked rooms within a time limit.
 Like the real thing, it can result in some shouting, but it encourages constant teamwork and ultimately provides a sense of empowerment.
 The puzzles themselves are varied, but maybe a touch too easy.
-And the overarching narrative that ties the challenges together is just kind of there.
-However, if you and a partner have been itching to try a real-world escape room, Escape Academy should serve as a charming substitute for a couple of afternoons.
+And the narrative tying the challenges together is just kind of there.
+Still, if you and a partner have been itching to try a real-world escape room, Escape Academy should serve as a charming substitute for a couple of afternoons.